 Work with lasers can be hazardous if proper precautions are not taken.
 The Laser Safety Program outlines the responsibilities of those working with lasers; and the procedures and controls that must be implemented before starting the work.
 This program ensures that risks to those working with or near lasers is minimized.

 See the Laser Safety Program for more information.

 The Laser Safety Program is a permit-based program.
-Before working with a class 3b or 4 laser, a laser permit is required.
-Work with lasers outside these classes is not controlled or permitted.
+Before working with a class 3B or 4 laser, a laser permit is required.

-- Add a laser to UW's laser inventory
+- Add registered laser workers to your permit

 Hands on training developed and provided by the laboratory supervisor.
 This practical training consists of the following components:

 - Laser operation as described in the manufacturer's laser operation manual

 - Alignment procedures

 How practical training is documented is at the discretion of the PI.
 One option is the Site Specific Training Form.
 Refer to the training page for more information on using this form.